ElazarK/content-docs/playbooks/Hybrid-analysis_quick-scan.md

-Use this playbook to run quick-scan command with generic-polling
+Runs a quick-scan command with generic-polling.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.